-Titan includes Avolites Synergy software which allows you full control over one or more networked Ai media servers or the Avolites Prism Zero media application.
-Not only can you control playback of media and effects, but also upload new media with automatic transcoding, create new screen fixtures and new layers on AI servers, and preview multiple media streams in the Titan workspaces.
+From v12, Titan includes Avolites Synergy software which allows you full control over one or more networked Ai media servers.
+Not only can you control playback of media and effects, but also upload new media to the server with automatic transcoding, create new screen fixtures and new layers on them, and preview multiple media streams in the Titan workspaces.